rgrymko/Movies-ETL/module_07/7-1-Student_Resources/05-Evr_CRUD/README.md

 ## Using CRUD: Seek, Create, Update, and Destroy

-In this activity, you will be utilizing CRUD operations (Create, Read, Update, Destroy) on the provided data.
+In this activity, you will be utilizing CRUD operations (Create, Read, Update, Delete) on the provided data.

 ### Instructions